ezsnack/sword-swinger/README.md

 #### Description
 A game written in lua using the love2d framework.
 This is my final project for Harvard's CS50x course.

+#### How to run (from source code)
+1. Install the love2d framework (available at https://love2d.org)
+2. Download and unzip the files in this directory
+3. On Linux (and probably MacOS): navigate to the directory containing main.lua and the other files and run `love .` On Windows: Using left mouse click, pull the folder containing main.lua and the other files onto love.exe or a shortcut thereof, then let go of left mouse click

 #### About the project

 Controls: Move with WASD, attack with arrow keys.
 Space to activate a special spin attack when rage is at max.
 Gain rage by hitting enemies.
 Press ESC at any time to quit the program.